bitovi/academy/src/technology-consulting/6-building-rapport.md

 Trust takes time to build but it can be earned over time through consistent actions.
 On the flipside, trust can easily be lost in a short amount of time.
 Ultimately, consistently delivering what you promise — on time and within budget — is the best way to increase trust.

 On a perfect project, that’s easy.
 But in reality, projects rarely run that smoothly.
-In this section, we’ll discuss ways to boost trust on any project _and_ on projects where things aren’t perfect.

 Fortunately, clients understand that things aren’t always perfect.
 But as technology consultants, it’s up to us to communicate problems, questions, and concerns to clients.
 When you are up front and honest with clients, it builds trust that you are doing the right thing.
 Similarly, it’s important to set expectations so you can meet them.
 A client will trust you more if you regularly deliver early vs. being consistently late.